olcan/mind.items/pusher.md

 - `/pull [label]` pulls items from your repo.
 - `/history name` opens change history for item `name`.
 - `/branch name` creates/updates branch `name` from master branch.
 - `/compare [base]` opens comparison (diff) of all changes (in master branch) since branch `base`.
-Base branch can be any branch in the repo, including one of the following auto-generated branches:
+Base can be any branch in the repo, including one of the following auto-generated branches:
   - `last_init` (default) for changes since page init/reload
   - `last_push` for changes since last manual push
   - `last_pull` for changes since last manual pull